This article is a complete guide to starting a company in China. Here’s an index of the subjects we will cover:

 - Custom Duties: These are custom duties on goods imported or exported from China (even in this case there are various ways to get a reduction or exemption from duties, such as if your firm is found in a Free Trade Zone);

 - VAT: The VAT in China is usually 17%.
 As in Europe, this is a tax on consumption so companies can “unload” it;

 - Individual Income Tax: This is a tax imposed on dividends levied by the company partners and the tax on workers’ salaries.

 How to avoid the most common errors when starting a company in China

 - If you can avoid it, avoid starting a company in China.
-As you’ve already read in this article, there are other options, such as for example the use of an umbrella company (click here to request a consultation about it) or a distribution agreement;
+As you’ve already read in this article, there are other options, such as for example the use of an umbrella company or a distribution agreement;

 - If, after having attentively evaluated the situation, you decide that you need a company in China, hire a professional in the field.
 Be on guard of agencies that give you a budget that’s “too good to be true”, of those that agree to help you open a company before having evaluated if it’s truly necessary and, as was already said, of those who recommend that you open a consulting firm even if, in reality, your business scope is completely different;

 - Don’t think that you’ll be able to start a company in China and get it operative in a month.
 The timetable, as mentioned, is at least four months (if you’re fortunate);